Is the Xiaomi Mi Box S Still Worth Buying in 2023?

 When I opened up the box, I wasn’t sure if Amazon had delivered a streaming device or a drink coaster.

 It has soft, rounded edges and a small, understated logo in the middle of the top panel.
-It even has a groove in the sides, just to break up the otherwise clean lines.
+It even has a groove on the sides to break up the otherwise clean lines.

 Mi Box S Remote Control

-Similarly, the remote control that they give you has a minimalist design as well.
+Similarly, the remote control they give you also has a minimalist design.

 It reminds me of the original NVIDIA Shield remote controls from 2015 and 2017.
 There are a few more buttons, but the general feel is the same.

-The power button is all the way at the top, along with a dedicated button for Google Assistant.
-I like this placement because they’re easy enough for you to reach them, but far enough away that you won’t hit them accidentally.
+The power button and a dedicated button for Google Assistant are at the top.
+I like this placement because they’re easy enough for you to reach them but far enough away that you won’t hit them accidentally.

-Below that are buttons to pull up your Apps menu, the Back and Home buttons, as well as Volume Up and Down.
+Below that are buttons to pull up your Apps menu, the Back and Home buttons, and Volume Up and Down.

 My only complaints center around the buttons themselves.